lanky/git_for_muggles/README.md

 A brief guide to the git commandline for the perplexed

 ## What is this git thing, anyway?
 **Git** is a "Version Control System" (aka VCS).

-It's purpose is to keep track of the contents of files and any changes made to them, allowing you to see what changed and when and who made the change, and to undo any or all of them.
+Its purpose is to keep track of the contents of files and any changes made to them, allowing you to see

+  * what changed
+  * when
+  * who made the change,

+and to undo any or all of them.

 ## The basic terms

 A list of common terms (usually actions) that apply to git

-### `clone`
+### clone
 `git clone` fetches a copy of a remote repository and all its history into a local directory

 ### pull